Why Kim Kardashian Hasn't Officially Filed for Divorce From Kanye West

 Kim Kardashian and Kanye West's love story is facing a major shakeup.

 After six years of marriage and more than eight years together, the E! reality TV star and rapper are going their separate ways.
-Kim, however, has yet to file for divorce.
+Kardashian, however, has yet to file for divorce.

 Kimye, who went public with their relationship in April 2012, share four children together, North West, 7, Saint West, 5, Chicago West, 2, and Psalm West, 20 months.